CyranoLien/CS5344-RecommenderSystem/README.md

 Data source:
 http://jmcauley.ucsd.edu/data/amazon/links.html

-Please download '5-core' and 'meta' for 'Apps_for_Android'.
+Please download 'meta' and '5-core' for 'Apps_for_Android'.

+The former contains lists of 'also_bought' and 'also_viewed' for each specific product.

-The former is the subset of the data in which all users and items have at least 5 reviews.
+The latter is the subset of the data in which all users and items have at least 5 reviews.

-The latter contains lists of 'also_bought' and 'also_viewed' for each specific product.

 To evaluate the methods, we compare the Conversion Rate (CR) of the recommendations.
 A user has obtained at least one good recommendation if s/he purchased at least one product from the recommended list of top K items.

-## Frequent Item Sets
+## Frequent Pattern Mining
+The method used here is FPGrowth.

+The dataset is the 'meta' data for 'Apps_for_Android'.

+1. Preprocess and divide dataset into train_temp and test_temp;

+2. For training set, we merge column 'item' and column 'also_bought' to 'itemset' as one input transaction.
+For test set, we rename column 'item' to 'itemset' which would be used for prediction, and rename 'also_bought' as 'ground_truth'.

+3. Train the model with designated minSupport and minConfidence.

+4. Do the prediction, and calculate conversion rate by compare column 'ground_truth' and 'prediction' using UDFs.

 ## Collaborative Filtering
 The method used here is item-based CF.

+The dataset is the '5core' data for 'Apps_for_Android'.

 Note that, the testing set here must be sampled from those transactions where score=5.